Best Plants For Aquaponics Systems

 - Will you be growing vegetables in your aquaponic system or plants like ornamental flowers and shrubs?
 Both?

-- Are you considering an indoor aquaponics system or will it be a backyard garden
+- Are you considering an indoor aquaponics system or will it be a backyard garden possibly with a greenhouse

 Growing plants that produce food are what we are most interested in so lets start there.